Armed forces personnel bank data compromised in Ministry of Defence hack

 All salaries were paid at the last payday, with no issues expected at the next one at the end of this month, although there may be a slight delay in the payment of expenses in a small number of cases.

-The Government will inform MPs of the breach when Parliament returns on Tuesday, although ministers will not name the country behind it.
+The Government will inform MPs of the breach when Parliament returns on Tuesday, with Defence Secretary Grant Shapps expected to make a Commons statement in the afternoon.

+Ministers will blame hostile and malign actors, but will not name the country behind the hacking.

-The MoD has been working at speed to uncover the scale of the attack since it was discovered several days ago, according to Sky News.
+The MoD has been working at speed to uncover the scale of the attack since it was discovered several days ago.

+The revelation comes after the UK and the United States in March accused China of a global campaign of “malicious” cyber attacks in an unprecedented joint operation to reveal Beijing’s espionage.

+Britain blamed Beijing for targeting the Electoral Commission watchdog in 2021 and for being behind a campaign of online “reconnaissance” aimed at the email accounts of MPs and peers.